mumblez/gwg/README.md

   - url: git@github.com:ns/repo-1.git
     path: /gwg/repo-1                       # the same path used to setup the webhook
     directory: /path/to/local/repo
+    secret: webhookPassword                 # the secret used to setup the webhook on github
+    sshPrivKey: /path/to/private/key        # ssh private key file
     ### optional ###
+    sshPassPhrase: sshPassPhrase-123        # leave blank or remove field if no passphrase
     label: master                           # branch or tag name, defaults to master if labelType is branch
     labelType: branch                       # [branch|tag] defaults to branch if blank or unrecognised
     remote: origin                          # defaults to origin
     trigger: /path/to/trigger/file          # the file to `touch` after a successful update
-    secret: webhookPassword                 # the secret password used to setup the webhook
-    sshPrivKey: /path/to/private/key        # leave blank or remove field if public repository
-    sshPassPhrase: sshPassPhrase-123        # leave blank or remove field if no passphrase
   - url: git@github.com:ns/repo-2.git
     path: /gwg/repo-2
     directory: /path/to/clone/to-2
-    branch: master
-    trigger: /path/to/trigger/file-2
     secret: superSecret-repo-2
     sshPrivKey: /path/to/priv/key-2
     sshPassPhrase: abc
+    label: v0.1.0
+    labelType: tag
+    trigger: /path/to/trigger/file-2
     # append more repos ...
 ```